dfinity/pocketic-py/README.md

 Canister developers have several options to test their software, but there are tradeoffs:
 - Install and test on the **mainnet**: The 'real' experience, but you pay with real cycles.
 - The **replica** provided by DFX: You get the complete stack of a single IC node.
-But therefore, you get no cross- or multisubnet functionality, and never will.
+But therefore, you get no cross- or multisubnet functionality, and likely never will.
 Replica is quite heavyweight too, because the nonessential components are not abstracted away.
 - **`StateMachine`** test: More lightweight than replica, because it *simulates* a subnet.
 But it launches a process for every test, it uses difficult-to-trace stdio-IPC, and it is only integrated with Rust.

 Enter **PocketIC**: